Autosave Function in Excel

 Now try to make changes and close the workbook, we can observe that none of the display alerts will pop out but changes will get saved.
 This operation will help us in order to save our work though we unexpectedly close the workbook without saving it.

-- Autosave in Excel is a splendid feature which saves time and data by saving it on a periodic basis.
+- Autosave in Excel is a splendid feature that saves time and data by saving it on a periodic basis.

 - As once we enable the autosave in Excel then we can’t close without saving which may mislead though we don’t want to save the data actually.

-- Autosave in Excel always monitors the user’s work and updates the changes in content to share point or one drive.
+- It always monitors the user’s work and updates the changes in content to share point or one drive.

 - It also allows multiple people to edit the document simultaneously.